jaan/range/README.md

 Range
 =====

-A Javascript library to get the range of a given number and enables easier grouping of the numbers.
+A Javascript library to get the range of a given number and it also enables the easier grouping of the numbers.

 **Note: This code is Work in progress**